 The BELIEVE IT.
-BUILD IT. guide is divided into four main sections:
+BUILD IT. guide is divided into three main sections:

 - 1. WE BELIEVE: a shared set of principles and beliefs that guide our programs and Minnesota's afterschool community. - 2.
 BUILDING BLOCKS: six basic elements that build high-quality programs, with a list of research-based effective practices you can use to shape your program. - 3.
-BE IT: Shared values and six strategies to thrive as youth workers. - 4.
-CONTINUOUS PROGRAM IMPROVEMENT (CPI): an ongoing process to help your programs continuously raise the bar on quality.
+CONTINOUS PROGRAM IMPROVEMENT (CPI): an ongoing process to help your programs continuously raise the bar on quality.